meilisearch/specifications/text/0034-telemetry-policies.md

 #### Amplitude HTTP V2 Endpoint

 Currently MeiliSearch uses a deprecated endpoint to send data to Amplitude.
 A new endpoint exists and could better suit our needs.
-[See here](https://developers.amplitude.com/docs/http-api-v2)
+[See here](https://developers.amplitude.com/docs/http-api-v2).

+✅ 0.21 release will use the `http-api-v2` endpoint.

+## 3. Future possibilities

-#### Segment to collect data
+### Segment to collect data

 Why we consider using Segment to collect and send data ?

 - Segment will represent our unique source of collecting data.
 It permits to change on the fly and fill data to new analytics products without loosing data.
 - It seems to offer smarter mechanisms for collect.
 Thus, having a very low impact on performance of the system on which it collects data.
 [See the rust docs here](https://segment.com/docs/connections/sources/catalog/libraries/server/rust/)

-## 3. Future possibilities
-N/A